keithamoss/serverless-maps/README.md

 Fire up your web browser and your map should now be published!

 **Note:** Depending on the amount and distribution of the data you're using you may have thousands or tens of thousands of `.pbf` tiles!
 If you web host or FTP client support it, try uploading a ZIP file and uncompressing it on the server itself.
 This is usually available on the right-click menus on your web host's file browser or in your FTP client.

-# Prior Art

-Many thanks and much kudos to Mark Varley for his [Serverless Vector Tiles on AWS](https://github.com/addresscloud/serverless-tiles) tutorial and FOSS4G 2018 Tanzania presentation that gives a much more comprehensive and advanced approach to truly serverless vector tile maps.

-Hat tip too to [tilecloud](https://github.com/camptocamp/tilecloud) for a more software developery set of tools.